lupyuen/pinephone-nuttx-usb/README.md

 # "ls" crashes when USB Hub Support is enabled

-When we enable USB Hub Support and run `ls`, NuttX crashes with an Assertion Failure...
+When we enable USB Hub Support and run `ls`, NuttX halts with an Assertion Failure...

 ```text
 NuttShell (NSH) NuttX-12.0.3